kettubot/kettu-docs/Command documentation/Miscellaneous Commands.md

 **/suggest [response] <category> <link or response>**

-Suggest an image or a command
+Suggest an image or a command for Kettu.

 ---------